openshift/hypershift-dataplane-metrics-forwarder/README.md

 ## Proxy initialization process

-The Proxy needs to be initialized to work properly.
-This phase might not be needed later if the root-ca contains certificates that are compatible with Cert Manager.
+The proxy needs to be initialized to work properly.
+This phase might not be needed later if the root-ca contains certificates that are compatible with [cert-manager](https://cert-manager.io/).
-Initially, PKO Package deploys 4 resources:
+Initially, PKO package deploys 4 resources:
 - ServiceAccount
 - Role
 - RoleBinding